 There is an onus on Homes England to ensure homebuyers are fully informed, in the absence of any independently funded source of advice and information on shared ownership, and given limits on the scope of advice provided by conveyancers

 Shared Ownership Resources made a total of 34 recommendations which are provided below, with notes on whether they were implemented or not.
-(Full report submitted to Homes England available on request).
+(The full report can be downloaded at the end of this feature).

 Key Information Document – Scope of review